 The roles that directors may take in companies that form part of the Group, as detailed in section B.1.7 above, are not included, nor are the positions they hold in the Bank itself.

 The following table includes only interests of more than 0.1% in the capital of the company in question.

-For more information see note 5 to the Group's financial statements for 2008.
+For more information see note 5 to the Group's financial statements for 2009.

 Name or corporate name of director Corporate name of the company in question % shareholding Post or duties

-Emilio Botín-Sanz de Sautuola y García de los Ríos Bankinter, S.A.
-0.77% -
+Mr. Emilio Botín-Sanz de Sautuola y García de los Ríos Bankinter, S.A.
+0.70%

 Assicurazioni Generali S.p.A.
-(1) Commerzbank, AG 9.21% -
+(1) Commerzbank, AG 9.21%

-Intesa Sanpaolo (3) 4.83%
+Intesa Sanpaolo (2) 4.83%

+Mediobanca - Banca di Credito Finanziario S.p.A.
+(3) 2.00%

 Bank Leumi le-Israel B.M.
-3.51%

-Mediobanca - Banca di Credito Finanziario S.p.A.
-(2) 2.00%
+1.39%

-Erste Bank AG 1.18%
+Erste Bank AG 1.02%

 UniCredito Italiano S.p.A.
-0.87%
+0.88%

 Banca Monte dei Paschi di Siena S.p.A.
 0.44%

-Société Générale 0.21%

-Crédit Agricole 0.18%
+Crédit Agricole 0.34%

+Société Générale 0.28%

 Banco Bilbao Vizcaya Argentaria, S.A.
-0.18%
+0.20%

 Deustche Bank, A.G.
 0.15%

 Banesto 0.11%

 (1) In the case of Assicurazioni Generali S.p.A., the table does not provide all interests where this director holds more than 0.1% of the share capital.
-For further information on the interests of Assicurazioni Generali S.p.Á, please refer to their annual report or visit their website (www.generali.com).
-(2) Company in which the representative of Assicurazioni Generali S.p.A. on the board of directors, namely Antoine Bernheim, is director.
-In these companies, Mr. Bernheim is a
+For further information on the interests of Assicurazioni Generali S.p.A, please refer to their annual report or visit their website (www.generali.com).

-B.1.41.
-Indicate and give details of any procedures through which directors may receive external advice.
+B.1.41 Indicate and give details of any procedures through which directors may receive external advice.